varun-doshi/modc/README.md

-# ModC : Rust implementation of Finite Field Arithmetic
+# ModC : Rust Implementation of Finite Field Arithmetic

-### Warning: This is strcitly for learning purposes currently and should not be used in any production environment
+### Warning: This is strcitly for learning purposes and currently should not be used in any production environment

 ModC is an ongoing Finite Field Implementation in Rust.

-Current Finite Field Operations
+### Current Finite Field Operations implemented:
 - Addition
 - Subtration
 - Multiplication